juanboro/cync2mqtt/README.md

 mosquitto_pub  -h $mqttip -I tx -t "acyncmqtt/set/$meshid/$deviceid" -m '{"state": "on", "brightness" : 50}'
 ```
 ## Issues
 Certain direct connect devices (those with WIFI) have trouble connecting with the Linux Bluez-DBUS bluetooth-LE stack (can not connect/receive notiications).
 If possible - the best workaround is to have at least one device in your mesh cync2mqtt can connect to that does not have these issues.
 As a workaround, it is also possible to use [bluepy](https://github.com/IanHarvey/bluepy) which does not have these issues.
 See the [cync_mesh_example.yaml](cync_mesh_example.yaml) for how to enable this.
+Note that using bluepy seems to be less reliable at establishing an initial connection, and may need multiple retries.

 ## Notes
 Outside of the initial setup of downloading the mesh credentials from your cloud account, this has no dependencies on the cloud.
 If neccessary, in the future a standalone pairing script can also be written to remove all cloud depdendencies.
 Generally though for my own setup - I find having the cloud connectivity good to have for Alexa/Google Home support and then having HomeAssistant support via this mqtt bridge to bluetooth.

+Establishing the cync2mqtt bluetooth mesh connection I would describe as "finicky".
+Once the connection is established though, it seems to be very stable (long uptimes).
+You may find you need to toggle the power on your bulbs and devices in order to establish a new cync2mqtt mesh connection.

-Several other alternatives also exist out there depending on what your own needs may be:
+Several other alternatives also exist out there depending on what your own needs may be to connect to these products:
 - [cync_lights](https://github.com/nikshriv/cync_lights/tree/main) - Home assistant custom component that does all communication with the cloud server.
 - [cbyge](https://github.com/unixpickle/cbyge/tree/main) - Standalone app to communicate with the cloud server.
 I believe this also has a mqtt wrapper interface which has been developed.
 - [cync-lan](https://github.com/iburistu/cync-lan) - A good proof of concept of direct wifi connection to cync devices.
 This almost makes me want to block the official cloud access to my Cync devices :-).